kyclark/gitbook-metagenomics/sequence_similarity.md

   ./pos3.pl6 [-k=<Int>]
 ```

-Now we can shorten our code:
+Now we can shorten our code and get type checking for free:

 ```
 $ cat -n kmer2.pl6